Quick Facts:

 Other Trails Nearby:

 Millcreek Canyon offers a wealth of other hiking opportunities if you’re looking to extend your adventure.
-The nearby Pipeline Trail is a popular option that provides stunning views of the canyon and is accessible from several trailheads along the canyon road.
+The nearby Living Room Trail is a popular option that provides stunning views of the canyon and is accessible from several trailheads along the canyon road.
 For a more challenging hike, consider heading up to Grandeur Peak, which offers incredible panoramic views of the Salt Lake Valley and the Wasatch Range.
 If you’re looking for a longer day out, the Desolation Trail to the Salt Lake Overlook is another great option, providing a moderate hike with rewarding views.

 Non-Hiking Attractions Nearby: